mazinabed/nextjs-startup-with-auth/README.md

 npm run dev

+CSS:
+All customs css go into _app.js file. (see CSS folder that has css customatzied css).

 Configuring
 For configeration, create file name  (next.config.js).
 The file should look similar to below configs. module.exports = {